-Vertical gardening can look impressive and disguise problem outdoor areas, but it’s something that requires careful consideration and maintenance.
+Living plant walls can look impressive and disguise problem outdoor areas, but it’s something that requires careful consideration and maintenance.

 Vertical gardens take the idea of outdoor planting to a new plane.
 A living wall involves designing and installing a prefabricated growing system to create a vibrant, striking feature.

 With professionally installed systems, the supporting structure is usually a type of racking made up of pockets or cells.
 Other methods include a capillary matting system, which attaches to a waterproof backing and frame.

 Grand Designs spoke to Adam Shepherd of Tapestry Vertical Gardens for his key considerations for an outdoor living plant wall.

-Maintaining a living wall
+1. Maintaining a living wall

 A living wall will thrive if plant selection is considered for the aspect and climate and the wall is maintained and fed correctly.
 Professional installers offer a maintenance plan that can be quarterly, but if you’re after a more manicured look choose monthly maintenance.

-Irrigation made easy
+2. Irrigation made easy

 The irrigation system includes a feed tank kit, which can be hidden behind the green wall itself, in planting beds or in seating areas.
 The kit doesn’t have to be anywhere near to the living wall, just as long as a pipe can be run between it and the wall.